 This twist-lock 30-amp part is probably the most common type of single-phase three-pole outlets found in most portable generators over 4,000 watt.

 Theoretically, its maximum rating is 250Vx30A= 7,500 VA.
 In reality, the generator normally provides only 240V rather than 250 (some manufacturers use color coding to indicate their connector’s voltage rating).
 In addition, UL and NEC® 2017 require ampacity derating to 80%.
-Therefore, practically you can get only up to 240x30x0.8= 5,760 VA continuously assuming you managed to balance electrical loads on both 120V lines.
+Therefore, practically you can safely get about 240x30x0.8= 5,760 VA continuously, assuming you managed to balance electrical loads on both 120V lines.
 The mating plug part number is L14-30P.
 To run your devices off such an outlet you can buy a so-called generator Y-adapter that splits the 30A output into two regular 15/20A outlets.
 If you want to assemble a generator cord by yourself, to connect a cord to the plug, hook up red and black leads to X and Y, white lead to the neutral and green one to the ground (refer to the wiring diagram above).
 Use a heavy-duty UL-rated cable suitable for outdoor with conductor gauges of #10 AWG.
-To temporarily power your house in case of an emergency, see this page for information on dryer outlets.
+To temporarily power your entire house in case of an emergency, see this page for information on using dryer outlets.